Associate of Science Degree

 View performances from the Memorial Concert on October 23.

 It's easy and only requires TWO steps.

-Fill out our response form.
-This will alert us that you are interested in the Welding program.
+Fill out our request info form.
+This will alert us that you are interested in the Music program.

 If you are new to UCC (you've never taken a class), apply to UCC.
 Otherwise, you are done for now.
 You will be contacted about the next steps.